 Top 3 varnish like wood stains for garden sheds

 - Sadolin Classic Wood Protection: A high quality, solvent-based, protective wood stain for interior and exterior timber that can be used as a standalone product or as a base-stain for Sadolin Extra Durable.
 Ideal for protecting and staining exterior cladding, fascias, sheds, summerhouses and more

 - Sikkens Cetol Filter 7 Plus: A medium build, solvent-borne durable woodstain for exterior joinery.
 This flexible coating is resistant cracking and flaking making it perfect for smooth softwood and hardwood surfaces.
 Provides up to 5 years protection from weathering and UV damage

 - Sadolin Beautiflex: A solvent-based, opaque wood stain for all exterior wood, including decking and sheds.
 Highly durable and flexible.
 Water and UV resistant.

 Those of a certain age will remember a time when virtually anything in the garden that was wooden would be treated with Creosote.
 The sale of Creosote is now regulated and can only be sold to farmers and for other industrial uses.

 The good news is that there is a safer more environmentally version called ‘Creocote’.
 This Creocote Substitute Is available in both light and dark brown shades and is perfect for treating garden sheds and fences.

 Ensuring that sheds are kept free from mould, algae and other biological growth will not only help to keep a shed looking good for longer, it will also help to prolong its life.
-Treating a shed with a mould and mildew cleaner prior to preserving, staining or painting will ensure that any mould or algae spores already in the wood will be killed off prior to treating.
-This will help to prevent mould and algae from forming in the months after the shed has been built and before a wood preservative, oil, shed paint or stain can be applied.
+Treating a shed with a mould and algae treatment prior to preserving, staining or painting will ensure that any mould or algae spores already present in the wood will be killed off prior to treating.
+This will help to prevent mould and algae from forming soon after the shed has been built and before a wood preservative, oil, shed paint or stain can be applied.